proglangbase/plbdbp/README.md

 # plbdb

+proglangbase database service.
-ProgLangBase Database Service.
-Connects to PLB Web service and responds to requests for data model.
+Connects to plbweb and responds to requests for data.

 ### Dependencies